vantagetutoring/vantagetutoring.github.io/Static Pages/1 - About/terms.md

 You acknowledge and agree that Vantage Tutoring's services are provided for the purpose of learning, not cheating.
 You are not to inquire tutors to complete assignments, write papers, take quizzes or otherwise complete the work on your behalf.
 Also, you are not to use Vantage Tutoring's services for any purpose that violates the academic honesty policy or other conduct policies of your school, university, academic institution or workplace.

 ## D. CLIENT OBLIGATIONS AND CONDUCT
-In consideration of your use of this website, you agree: (1) that you are of legal age and have capacity to agree to these Terms; (2) to provide accurate, current, and complete information on your account about you as may be prompted by a registration form on the website ("Client Account"); (3) to maintain the security of your password and identification; (4) to maintain and promptly update the Client Account and any information you provide to Vantage Tutoring, to keep it accurate, current and complete; and (5) to accept all risks of unauthorized access to information and Client Account.
+In consideration of your use of this website, you agree: (1) to provide accurate, current, and complete information on your account about you as may be prompted by a registration form on the website ("Client Account"); (2) to maintain the security of your password and identification; (3) to maintain and promptly update the Client Account and any information you provide to Vantage Tutoring, to keep it accurate, current and complete; and (4) to accept all risks of unauthorized access to information and Client Account.

 You are entirely responsible for all the content that you upload, post, or otherwise transmit through your use of this site.
 You agree not to upload, post or otherwise transmit content that: (1) is inaccurate, harmful, obscene, pornographic, defamatory, racist, violent, offensive, harassing, or otherwise objectionable to Vantage Tutoring or other users of the website; (2) includes unauthorized disclosure of personal information; (3) violates or infringes anyone's intellectual property rights; or (4) contains software viruses or any other computer code, files or programs designed to interrupt, destroy or limit the functionality of any computer software or hardware or telecommunications equipment.
 Vantage Tutoring reserves the right to edit or remove content that violates these Terms, that contains third-party commercial advertisements, or for any other reason it deems necessary.